citp/privacy-policy-historical/d/do/dos/dosomething.org.md

 ## Parents/Teachers/Old people/other?

-Do Something.org is not really for you.
+DoSomething.org is not really for you.
 But we still care about you, so please check out the “Old People” on the bottom of every page.
-Do Something seeks to collect information from children over the age of 13.
-With respect to minors between the ages of 13 and 18, it is our hope that children participate in Do Something with the blessings of parents and guardians, but also that these parents and guardians become involved with Do Something too!
+DoSomething.org seeks to collect information from children over the age of 13.
+With respect to minors between the ages of 13 and 18, it is our hope that children participate in DoSomething.org with the blessings of parents and guardians, but also that these parents and guardians become involved with DoSomething.org too!
 If any child (13-18) provides us with personally identifiable information, a parent or guardian may notify us and such information will be deleted from our records.

 ## Choice/Opt-Out

 Users have the opportunity to opt-out of receiving communications from us and our partners at the point where we request information about the visitor.
-To opt-out, please email [unsubscribe@dosomething.org](mailto:unsubscribe@dosomething.org).
+To opt-out, please email [help@dosomething.org](mailto:help@dosomething.org).

 ## Correct/Update